-Going into this year the main storyline had been that Jimmy Garoppolo was probably in his last season as the 49ers starting quarterback.
+Going into this past year the main storyline had been that Jimmy Garoppolo was probably in his last season as the 49ers starting quarterback.
 They drafted his replacement.
 Trey Lance was eager.
 They were just waiting things out.

 It had to be on his mind.
 It had to have been asked in every interview.
 The pressure to perform was at an all-time high.